joomla/Manual/docs/get-started/git/git-basics.md

 which should result in confirmation that an empty Git repository has been created in a hidden folder named .git (folders starting with a period(.) are usually left out of listings so you don't see them, hence hidden).

 You may also use a remote repository on another computer, which is where GitHub comes in.
-That will be covered in a separate article.
+That will be covered in separate articles.

 Create some content with a text editor and save it in the source folder, the one containing the .git repo (the word repo is often used as a short form of repository).
 In this article this markdown document, aptly named git.md, is used as an example document.
 Confirm what you have with a list command: